 - (1) Safety HOW do you provide a safe operating environment?
-HOW does your safety system address accident prevention, inspection, root-cause ANALYSIS of failures, and recovery? - (2) Business Continuity HOW do you ensure that your organization is prepared for disasters or emergencies?
+HOW does your safety system address accident prevention, inspection, root-cause analysis of failures, and recovery? - (2) Business Continuity HOW do you ensure that your organization is prepared for disasters or emergencies?
 HOW does your disaster and emergency preparedness system consider prevention, continuity of operations, and recovery?
 HOW does your disaster and emergency preparedness system take into account your reliance on your WORKFORCE, supply network, and PARTNERS?
-HOW do you ensure that your information technology systems continue to be secure and available to serve students and STAKEHOLDERS and meet business needs?
+HOW do you ensure that your information the choology systems continued by be secure and available to serve CUSTOMERS and meet business needs?